This article was originally published in 2015 and has been completely updated in 2020.

 How can we become better organized?
 This is a question that has occupied all our minds at different times.

 A few years ago I did some work as a business coach, using a simple but powerful system.
 At its core it was about successfully compiling a ‘to do’ list.
 Sounds surprisingly simple, but it was robust and powerful in improving the management and structure of businesses.
-Overall, it was more sophisticated technique than it might sound.
+Overall, it was a more sophisticated technique than it might sound.
 It applies equally as well to the smallest firm to the largest organization – adjusting the scope to the size of the client.

 I found that business coaching was a really hard business to break into, and so after a couple of years I returned to public relations.
 Imagine my surprise when I found the same technique to improve a business is being advocated by a leading US expert in management performance.
 The expert, Tony Shwartz, has written several books on management productivity, including the best-seller, Be Excellent at Anything.

 Interviewed recently in the Harvard Business Review, Swartz confirmed his finding that people should approach work as a series of short sprints, not an all-day marathon.
 Humans are designed to be rhythmic and are at our best when we are moving rhythmically between spending energy and renewing it.